alexanmtz/alexanmtz/README.md

 A little about me:

-- 🔭 I’m currently working at Inpay (inpay.com)
+- 🔭 I’m currently working at Cludedin as Lead Front End Engineer (cluedin.com)
-- 🔭 I'm from Minas Gerais, Brazil
+- 🔭 I'm from Teófilo Otoni, Minas Gerais, Brazil
-- 🌱 I’m currently learning TypeScript and updating my brain to Rails 6
+- 🌱 I’m currently learning TypeScript and working with heavy GraphQL
-- 👯 I've been working with app development and now with payment API's for cross border payments
+- 👯 I've been working with app development, payment API's and now data management and Machine Learning
 - 👯 I’m looking to collaborate on Open-Source Software with Gitpay (https://gitpay.me)
 - 🤔 I’m always learning, specially because there's more JS frameworks than people :p
 - 💬 Ask me about science